Getting Started with ASP.NET 4.5 Web Forms and Visual Studio 2017

 You can download the completed sample applicatiion at anytime from the MSDN Samples site:

 - The sample application in the WingtipToys folder.

 - The resources used to create the sample application in the WingtipToys-Assets folder in the WingtipToys folder.

 The download is a .zip file.
 To see the completed project that this tutorial series creates, find and select the C# folder in the .zip file.
 Save the C# folder to the folder you use to work with Visual Studio projects.
 By default, the Visual Studio 2017 projects folder is:

 Rename the C# folder to WingtipToys.

 If you already have a folder named WingtipToys in your Projects folder, temporarily rename that existing folder before renaming the C# folder to WingtipToys.

 To run the completed project, open the WingtipToys folder and double-click the WingtipToys.sln file.
-Visual Studio 2013 will open the project.
-Next, right-click the Default.aspx file in the Solution Explorer window and click View In Browser from the right-click menu.
+Visual Studio 2017 opens the project.
+Next, right-click the Default.aspx file in Solution Explorer and select View In Browser.

-Use the Q AND A section included with the Getting Started with ASP.NET 4.5 Web Forms and Visual Studio 2013 - Wingtip Toys (C#) sample for any questions or comments.
+For questions and comments, use the Q and A section included on the Getting Started with ASP.NET 4.5 Web Forms and Visual Studio 2013 - Wingtip Toys (C#) sample page.

-Comments on this tutorial series are welcome, and when this tutorial series is updated every effort will be made to take into account corrections or suggestions for improvements that are provided in the tutorial comments.
+Comments on this tutorial series are welcome.
+When this tutorial series is updated, every effort is made to consider corrections or suggestions for improvements.